7.1 Loading an Image in a Picture Box

-We have learned how to load image from a local drive into a picture box at design time.
+We have learned how to load an image from a local drive into a picture box at design time.
 Now we shall write code so that the user can browse for the image files in his or her local drives then select a particular image and display it on the picture box at runtime.

 First, we add a button and change its text to View and its name to BtnView.
 Next, we add the OpenFileDialog control on the form.
 This control will be invisible during runtime but it facilitates the process of launching a dialog box and let the user browse his or her local drives and then select and open a file.
 In order for the OpenFileDialog to display all types of image files, we need to specify the types of image files under the Filter property.
 Before that, rename OpenFileDialog1 as OFGSelectImage.
 Next, right-click on the OpenFileDialog control to access its properties window.
 Beside the Filter property, specify the image files using the format:

 as shown in Figure 7.5.
 These are the common image file formats.
 Besides that, you also need to delete the default Filename.

 Next, double-click on the View button and enter the following code:

 Private Sub BtnView_Click(sender As Object, e As EventArgs) Handles Button1.Click